-Another little known fact is 30% of children experience chronic pain, and children’s pain is often overlooked and undertreated.
-You can learn more at https://pedspainmedicine.org/wp-content/uploads/2021/09/Pediatric-Pain-Awareness-Month.pdf When my three year old son was being treated for stage 4 cancer, he would get very quiet and very still when in pain.
-The only way I learned that he was in pain was because his doctor recognized it and ordered pain medicine.
-After the medicine kicked in he relaxed and went to sleep.
+Another little known fact is 30% of children experience chronic pain, and children’s pain is often overlooked and under-treated.
+When my three-year-old son was being treated for stage 4 cancer, he would get silent and still when in pain.
+The only way I learned he was in pain was because his doctor recognized it and ordered pain medicine.
+After the medicine kicked in, he relaxed and went to sleep.
 So, a child doesn’t have to be crying to be in pain.
+You can learn more at https://pedspainmedicine.org/wp-content/uploads/2021/09/Pediatric-Pain-Awareness-Month.pdf

 The Impact of Chronic Pain

 The saddest thing about these statistics is that each one represents a person whose life is filled with pain.
-Far too often these people are not believed when they tell loved ones, friends, or medical professionals about their pain.
+Far too often, these people are not believed when they tell loved ones, friends, or medical professionals about their pain.
 Too often they are seen as “drug seekers” if they go to an emergency room.
 Just because pain isn’t always visible doesn’t mean that it isn’t real.
-If you look closely enough you will see the telltale signs of pain: dark circles under the eyes and a look of exhaustion because their pain is interfering with their sleep.
-A person may wince, or grimace while moving or reaching for something.
-They may be holding their body in a very tense, rigid way, instead of looking relaxed even when they’re at home.
+If you look closely enough, you will see the telltale signs of pain: dark circles under the eyes and a look of exhaustion because their pain is interfering with their sleep.
+A person may wince or grimace while moving or reaching for something.
+They may hold their body in a very tense, rigid way, instead of looking relaxed even when they’re at home.

 Chronic pain is exhausting.
-Every task takes far more energy to do when in pain than if the person were pain-free.
+Every task takes far more energy to do when in pain than if the person was pain free.
 When a person with chronic pain isn’t trusted when they say they are in pain, this only adds mental anguish to an already unbearable situation.
 If you don’t suffer from chronic pain, the best thing you can do for someone in pain is to believe them.